O-J1/AT_ZBS-API/README.md

 # AT_ZBS-API
 A ZeroBrane API and syntax highlighting, focused on devloping for AutoTouch.

+Note: This repo will not see further updates as I no longer have a device that can run AutoTouch.
+Archived 2024.

 ### API for autocompletion and tooltips for functions

 Place the attooltips.lua file to this folder: C:\\....\ZeroBraneStudio\api\lua.